TheodoreNestel/race-app/README.md

     -Trying to select the parent when hovering a child but getting confused with selector and scc & included classes (loginForm.scss )

+    -My add race call is working and populating the back end but I get an error anyways ? but not on the front end the error only shows on the back end